extension-js/extension.js/RELEASING.md

 - CI validates inputs, builds, and runs tests.
 - Release notes are generated from git history using `scripts/generate-release-notes.mjs`.
-  Stable and next releases use grouped, user-facing bullets with commit refs, while release-machinery and internal pipeline commits are omitted.
+  Stable and next releases use grouped, user-facing bullets with commit refs, while release-machinery and internal pipeline commits are omitted (extend `IGNORED_PATTERNS` in that script when adding commits that should never appear in published release bodies).
 - Versions are set for:
   - `programs/cli/package.json`
   - `programs/develop/package.json`